WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Can I sue my employer for a work-related injury?

-In certain situations, you may pursue a common law claim against your employer for negligence as part of your WorkCover claim.
+In some cases, you may pursue a common law claim for additional compensation.

 Do I Have a Case?

-Please contact our WorkCover Lawyers in Melbourne for a free/no-obligation case review.
-We will obtain your detailed instructions and provide our initial view and further details about your entitlements.
+Please get in touch with our WorkCover Lawyers in Melbourne for a free/no-obligation case review.
+We will obtain your detailed instructions and provide our initial view, along with further details about your entitlements.